vanilla/garden-hydrate/README.md

-# garden-hydrate
+# Garden Hydrate

-A JSON based templating language for data.
+*A JSON based templating language for data.*